NordicESMhub/climate-data-tutorial/_episodes/03-visualization-python.md

 <img src="../fig/CMIP5_pr.png" width="80%" />

 To select June 2003, we used xarray select `sel`.
-It is very powerful as you can specify the value you wish to select.
+This is a very powerful tool with which you can specify a particular value you wish to select.
 You can also add a method such as `nearest` to select the closest point to a given value.
-You can select all values inside a range (inclusive) with `slice`:
+You can even select all the values inside a range (inclusive) with `slice`:

 ~~~
 dset['pr'].sel(time=slice('200306', '200406', 12))
 ~~~
 {: .language-python}

+This command first takes the month of June 2003, then *jumps* 12 months and takes the month of June 2004.

 ~~~
 <xarray.DataArray 'pr' (time: 2, lat: 96, lon: 144)>